 One of the most significant differences between handwriting and typing is speed.

-The difference, then, is not simply the tool itself, but the level of processing it encourages.
+Overall, the difference is not simply the tool itself, but the level of processing it encourages.

 The Trap Both Methods Share